fkie-cad/friTap/CONTRIBUTING.md

   `quiche.ts`, `neqo.ts`, `bhttp.ts`, `nss_hpke.ts`) plus
   `platforms/<os>/`.
 There is no `libs/` directory in these trees.

+When adding support for a new protocol, please prefer the standard protocol layout used by TLS, SSH, and IPsec unless there is a strong reason to do otherwise.
+In practice, this means adding a dedicated `agent/<protocol>/` directory with implementation-specific logic under `libs/`, platform-specific logic under `platforms/<os>/`, and a top-level platform orchestrator that wires the protocol into friTap.

 When in doubt, look at how the existing implementation closest to your target is wired into `agent/platforms/<os>.ts`.
+If you are unsure which structure fits best for a new protocol, please open an issue first so we can discuss the expected layout before you start implementing it.

 ## Ground truth